urbanopt/urbanopt.github.io/usage/rake_tasks.md

 {: .no-toc }

-The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each Scenario i.e. the *Baseline*, *HighEfficiency*, and *Mixed* Scenarios, passing the Scenario method as an argument.
+The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each Scenario e.g. the *Baseline*, *HighEfficiency*, and *Mixed* Scenarios, passing the Scenario method as an argument.

 - `run_baseline`, `run_high_efficiency` and `run_mixed` rake tasks can be used for running individual Scenarios.